This article discusses the functions of the Configure Agent Settings tab of the Datto appliance GUI.

 See this article for more information regarding configuring virtualization options.

 The snapshot timeout option determines the time allotted to the Volume Shadow Copy service before it times out.
-The default setting is set to 15 minutes.
-If an agent requires more than 15 minutes for VSS to return information to the SIRIS, then there is usually an issue with communications between one or more of the agent services on the protected machine and the SIRIS.
-There may also be an issue with the backup agent software installation, or a problem with the protected machine.
+The default setting is 15 minutes.
+If an agent requires more than 15 minutes for VSS to return information, then there is usually an issue with communications between one or more of the agent services on the protected machine and the appliance.
+There may also be an issue with the backup agent software installation or a problem with the protected system.
 You can learn more about this feature here.

 Forcing a differential merge forces a re-association of backup increments.
 With this option selected, the agent's next backup traverses all protected volumes, and only create a backup consisting of the changes since the last backup.
 It will take the time of a full backup, but it will not take the space of a full backup.
 See this article for additional information about forcing a differential merge.